-2 HEALTH AND SAFETY
+3. HEALTH AND SAFETY

-2.1 Accident Procedures
+3.1 Accident Procedures

 If you have an accident on College premises, you should, at the earliest opportunity, report it to the Porters' Lodge.
 If necessary, arrangements will be made for the appropriate treatment elsewhere, either by the College Nurse or by transfer to hospital.
 After receiving any attention or treatment, you must complete an accident form.
 It is a legal requirement that after any accident an accident report form (available from the Porters' Lodge) is completed.
 It is your responsibility to ensure that this is done, although if one of the Porters has been involved they will write the report.
 You must give the place, date and time of the accident, the names of any witnesses and a full description of the event.
-Accident forms are available in the Porters' Lodge.
-In case of dire emergency, dial 999 and then IMMEDIATELY notify the Porters' Lodge that a 999 call has been made.
+In case of emergency, dial 999 and then IMMEDIATELY notify the Porters' Lodge that a 999 call has been made.
 In all circumstances of accident or emergency of any sort, it is essential that the Senior Tutor be informed immediately via the Tutorial Office or the Porters' Lodge.

-2.2 First Aid Provision
+3.2 First Aid Provision